Scott Klososky: International Speaker and Author

-His unique perspectives on technology, business culture, and the future allow him to travel the globe as an international speaker, consultant, and author working with senior execs in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
+This unique perspective and future vision have allowed Scott to travel the globe as a speaker, consultant, and author.
+He works with senior executives in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
 As a technology entrepreneur, he also continually works in the trenches of building his own companies.